gleam-lang/website/_posts/2024-05-27-fault-tolerant-gleam.md

 ```

 Previously when no package versions could be found that satisfy the project's
-requirements a very cryptic message would printed that detailed all the
+requirements, a very cryptic message would printed that detailed all the
 constraints from all the versions that were incompatible.
 This was overwhelming
 and practically impossible to read, so it has been replaced with a much simpler
 message.